 - The certifications for latex include the SATRA, Oeko Tex, and Eurolatex certifications.

-- Natural latex has unique characteristics that offer exceptional comfort and support while being resistant to allergens and dust mites.
+- Natural Latex mattress has unique characteristics that offer exceptional comfort and support while being resistant to allergens and dust mites.
 It is also known for its durability, which contributes to the longevity of latex mattresses.

 However, keep in mind that not all latex mattresses claiming to be natural are 100% natural.
 Some manufacturers may use a blend of synthetic latex with natural latex, so it’s essential to verify the product’s composition before making a purchase.